Back to Top

 I was the lead Primary Sponsor.
 I introduced this legislation to address child abuse, neglect and sexual abuse.
 After the Bill passed the House unanimously, it was sent to the Senate for consideration.
 While HB 205 was pending in the Senate, it passed SB 693, Expedite Child Safety and Permanence, and it was referred to the House Judiciary 1 Committee, which I am Chairman, for consideration.
 To expedite HB 205, I added the provisions of this legislation to SB 693 with some changes that I agreed to.
 SB 693 passed the House, the Senate concurred with my actions, and it was signed by the Governor.
 This legislation requires the State Board of Education, in consultation with the Superintendent of Public Instruction, to adopt a rule requiring information on child abuse and neglect, including age-appropriate information on sexual abuse, to be provided by public schools to students in grades 6 through 12.
 This information shall be provided in the form of a document provided to all students at the beginning of each school year, as well as a display posted in visible high-traffic areas throughout each school, with likely warning signs indicating that a child may be the victim of abuse or neglect, including age-appropriate information on sexual abuse; the telephone number used for reporting abuse and neglect to the Department of Social Services in the county in which the school is located; a statement that reported information shall be held in the strictest confidence, to the extent permitted by law; and available resources, including an anonymous safety tip line application.
 Local Boards of Education shall implement the rule addressing student awareness of child abuse and neglect, including sexual abuse, adopted by the State Board of Education.
 This rule shall also apply to charter schools, regional schools, laboratory schools, and high schools under the control of the University of North Carolina.

 I was the sole Primary Sponsor.
 I introduced this legislation, and a companion Bill was introduced in the Senate, requiring fire departments operated, regulated, or managed by either the State or local government, including those located at or serving public airports, in partnership with the Office of the State Fire Marshall, shall provide an annual inventory of all Aqueous Film-Forming Foams (ATFF), which could contain per- and poly-fluoroalkyl substances (PFAS), at each department; annually identify all AFFF no longer being utilized at each department that should be properly disposed of; and report within 15 days individually, as well as annually, every incident where AFFF were deployed.
 Because PFAS contamination is strongly linked to cancer, and cancer is now the leading cause of line of duty deaths for firefighters, I amended HB 355 to include a new section prohibiting the discharge for training or practice purposes firefighting foam that contains intentionally added PFAS chemicals, as well as prohibiting the discharge of such firefighting foam for testing purposes unless otherwise required by law or an authority having jurisdiction, and a testing facility has implemented appropriate containment, treatment, and disposal measures to prevent release of this foam into the environment.
 This legislation passed the House unanimously and was sent to the Senate for consideration.
 The original language in HB 355 and the companion Senate Bill were included in the policy provisions of the Budget that was signed by the Governor.
-However, the Senate would not agree to the language in my amendment to HB 355 being included, so that portion of my legislation is still pending consideration by the Senate.
+However, the Senate would not agree to the language in my amendment to HB 355 being included.
+That portion of my legislation was also not considered as a stand-alone bill by the Senate.

 I was the sole Primary Sponsor.
 In North Carolina, if a child has been the victim of child pornography, he or she has avenues for seeking restitution from the person who made the pornographic material, but they do not have any avenue to receive restitution from the consumers of their images.
 I was asked by the Director of Shield North Carolina to introduce legislation to address that issue.
 I worked with the NC Conference of District Attorneys, among others, and introduced HB 598 which provides that in addition to any other civil or criminal penalty, the Court must order restitution to the person being exploited by any Defendant who viewed the child pornography and has been convicted of either first-degree (production), second-degree (distribution), or third-degree (possession) sexual exploitation of a minor.
-The Bill passed the House unanimously and is pending in the Senate for consideration.
+The Bill passed the House unanimously but was not considered by the Senate.

 I was the sole Primary Sponsor.
 I was requested by the NC Department of Public Safety (DPS) to address a “loophole” concerning Juvenile Court Mental Health Assessments.
 Under prior law, Judges in a juvenile action were authorized to order that the juvenile be examined by a physician, psychiatrist, psychologist, or other qualified expert as may be needed for the Court to determine the needs of the juvenile.
 If the Judge believed, or if there was evidence presented to the effect that the juvenile had a mental illness or a developmental disability, then the Court was required to refer the juvenile to the area Mental Health, Developmental Disabilities, and Substance Abuse Services Director for appropriate action.
 The problem was that this Director position had been eliminated about a decade ago when the State transitioned to a Local Management Entity (LME)/Managed Care Organization (MCO) model for mental health services, but that language was never updated.
 Some defense attorneys were able to use this provision as a loophole to overturn adjudications of delinquency because new procedures, rather than what the law specified, were used by the Court.
 I worked with my local Chief District Court Judge and the DPS Deputy Secretary for Juvenile Justice, among others, and introduced HB 615, which removed the reference to the Director position that no longer existed, closing this loophole.
 In addition, this legislation also defined “severe emotional disturbance” and removed prior provisions related to juveniles suspected of having a mental illness or developmental disability and codified new requirements for addressing such juveniles.
 HB 615 passed the House unanimously and was sent to the Senate for consideration.
 While HB 615 was pending in the Senate, it passed SB 207, Various Raise the Age Changes / JJAC (Juvenile Jurisdiction Advisory Committee) Recommendations, and it was referred to the House Judiciary committee, which I am Chairman, for consideration.
 To expedite HB 615, I added the provisions of this legislation to SB 207.
 SB 207 passed the House, the Senate concurred with my actions, and it was signed by the Governor.